 Save on a rental car by getting a ride to major Orlando attractions for only $2.
 It’s a reality on the I-RIDE Trolley, where a single fare is $2.
 (Seniors pay 25 cents; unlimited three-day pass is $7.)
 Running daily from 8:am to 10:30pm, the I-RIDE Trolley serves the International Drive Resort Area.
 At ICON Park, for example, there are seven new restaurants, a 400-foot-tall Observation Wheel, and cool thrill rides teens will love.
 Note that due to reduced capacity during the pandemic, trolley wait times may be longer than usual.

 Access Orlando Downtown’s arts, culture and dining scene on a free bus circulator called LYMMO through the heart of Downtown Orlando.
+More active families should opt for Helbiz, the public bikeshare program offering e-bikes to locals and visitors on an affordable pass system.

 Disney World and Universal Orlando have their own transportation systems including free monorails, buses and boats.
 Ride door-to-door to theme parks, water parks, commercial areas such as Disney Springs and CityWalk and all resorts.